Chris Christofi: Biography

-Chris was born in Melbourne, Australia to Greek-Cypriot parents and is the youngest of four children.
-He spent his early years in Cyprus.
+Chris Christofi was born in Melbourne, Australia to Peter and Andigoni (Annette) Christofi, who are both Greek Cypriot.
+He is the youngest of 4 children, with elder siblings Pat, Zen & Artemis.

-In 1988, he along with family, moved back to Cyprus, when he was 9 years old.
+In 1989, he along with family, moved back to Cyprus, when he was 9 years old.
 At the age 10, he started selling lottery tickets on the streets of Cyprus and working 10-hour shifts at his father's supermarket on the weekends and school holidays.